History of Strasbourg: French Revolution and "La Marseillaise"

 The mayor of Strasbourg, Philippe-Frédéric de Dietrich, was decapitated by guillotine in December 1793.
 Women were not allowed to wear traditional costumes and Christian worship was forbidden.

 Strasbourg's status as a free city was revoked by the French Revolution.
 Enragés, such as Eulogius Schneider, ran the city.
 During this time, many churches and monasteries were either destroyed or severely damaged.
 The cathedral lost hundreds of its statues (later replaced by copies in the 19th century) and in April 1794, there was talk of tearing its spire down, on the grounds that it was against the principle of equality.
 The tower was saved, however, when in May of the same year citizens of Strasbourg crowned it with a giant tin Phrygian cap.
 This artifact was later kept in the historical collections of the city until it was destroyed in 1870 during the Franco-Prussian war.

 In 1797 the French army captured many German cities, including Kehl and Offenburg, which put Strasbourg out of danger, but the Revolution had profoundly disorganized the city.

 Economic growth under Napoleon

 At the end of 1799, Napoléon Bonaparte seized power and issued orders that established prefectures, a commodity market (1801), and a chamber of commerce in 1801.
 A new bridge was built over the Rhine and the road were repaired.
 All of these developments aided in the rapid growth of commercial activities.

-In 1805, 1806 and 1809, Napoleon Bonaparte and his first wife, Joséphine, stayed in Strasbourg.
+In 1805, 1806 and 1809, Napoleon and his first wife, Joséphine, stayed in Strasbourg.
 In 1810, his second wife Marie Louise, Duchess of Parma spent her first night on French soil in the palace.
-Another royal guest was King Charles X of France in 1828.
-In 1836, Louis-Napoléon Bonaparte unsuccessfully tried to lead his first Bonapartist coup in Strasbourg.
+Another royal guest was King Charles X in 1828.
+In 1836, Louis-Napoléon Bonaparte unsuccessfully tried to lead his first Bonapartist Strasbourg Coup in the city.